 The Collaborative divorce process is voluntary and both parties must enter into a participation agreement agreeing to participate in settlement discussions with the help of the neutral third parties.

 In the event that the parties are unable to reach a settlement agreement, the collaborative divorce counsel will withdraw from the case allowing the parties to retain counsel to proceed with the litigation.

-In summary, the Collaborative Divorce Process will reduce the hard feelings between the parties, will help reduce the process time and will help reduce attorney’s fees and costs.
+In summary, the Collaborative Divorce Process will reduce the hard feelings between the parties, which will help reduce the process time and will help reduce the attorney’s fees and costs.

-For further information contact our office for a free initial consultation.
+For further information contact our office for an initial consultation.